nunomaduro/phpinsights/docs/get-started.md

 ## Flush cache results <Badge text="^2.0"/>

-Between 2 analysis, issues are cached.
+Between 2 analyses, issues are cached.
-PHPInsights is smart enough to invalidate cache when it detect changes in your code, but you may completely flush cache before analysis by adding `--flush-cache` flag.
+PHPInsights is smart enough to invalidate cache when it detects changes in your code, but you may completely flush cache before analysis by adding `--flush-cache` flag.

 ## Configure diff <Badge text="^2.0"/>